L.A. Freeway

 "L.A.
 Freeway" is a song written by Guy Clark in 1970, a few months after he moved from California to Nashville, Tennessee.
-It was originally recorded by Jerry Jeff Walker for his self-titled 1972 album, and then released by Clark in 1975 on his debut album Old No. 1.
+It was originally recorded by Jerry Jeff Walker for his self-titled 1973 album; his version reached #98 on Billboard's "Hot 100" in July 1973.
+It was later released by Clark in 1975 on his debut album Old No. 1.
 It has been covered by artists including Steve Earle and Yellowstone actor Ryan Bingham.